ChrisWiegman/kana/README.md

 - `php` **7.4** - the default PHP version used for new sites (currently 8.0 and 8.1 are also supported)
 - `type` **site** - the type of the Kana site you're starting.
 Current options are "site" "plugin" and "theme"
 - `xdebug` **false** - the default usage of the `xdebug` start flag
+- `phpmyadmin` **false** - the default usage of the `phpmyadmin` start flag
 - `plugins` **[]** - an array of plugins to install and activate when starting the new site.
 These are slugs from the Plugins section of WordPress.org.

 ### Export

 `kana export` will create a _.kana.json_ configuration file in your current folder exporting the configuration of the current site including PHP version, active plugins and associated options as shown above

+# Accessing the database directly

+Currently there are two methods to access the database directly.
+First, use the `phpmyadmin` flag or setting (set to true) to add an instance of [phpMyAdmin](https://www.phpmyadmin.net) to your site.
+You can access this by appending **\*phpmyadmin-** to the beginning of your site domain.
+For example, if your site can get found at https://mysupersite.sites.kana.li you can access phpMyAdmin at https://phpmyadmin-mysupersite.sites.kana.li if you have enabled phpMyAdmin at site start.

+You can also access the database directly by viewing the database port with `docker ps` and using the database port and the following configuration in the app of your choice:

+- **Database host**: _kana\_<your site name>\_database_
+- **Database name**: _wordpress_
+- **Database user**: _wordpress_
+- **Database password**: _wordpress_

 # Using Xdebug